-The right of individuals to report to law enforcement is supported, but the Title IX/504 Coordinator also acknowledges that some individuals do not want to report their experiences with sexual misconduct to law enforcement.
-Any individual who would like to report to law enforcement can be assisted through the Campus Advocate or Campus Safety.
+The right of individuals to report to law enforcement is supported, but the College also acknowledges that some individuals do not want to report their experiences with sexual misconduct or bias-related incidents/hate crimes to law enforcement.
+Any individual who would like to report to law enforcement can be assisted through the Campus Advocate (for sexual misconduct) or Campus Safety.